S0LD13R-CMD/Diff-Tool/README.md

 - Char-based diffing as opposed to line-based diffing.
 The algorithm would stay exactly the same.
 The only thing that would need to be updated is the visualization
 - Faster line-based diffing.
 One could first hash all lines to make comparisons faster
-- Adding unit tests for stuff.
-I was lazy and just used [leetcode](https://leetcode.com/problems/longest-common-subsequence/) to test that the longest common subsequence algorithm is correct